Robust Bell inequalities from communication complexity: Explicit constructions

 \subsection{From corruption bound to Bell inequality violation}

 We now explain how to construct an explicit Bell inequality violation from the corruption bound.
 The corruption bound, introduced by Yao in~\cite{Yao83}, is a very useful lower bound technique.
 It has been used for instance in~\cite{Razborov92} to get a tight $\Omega(n)$ lower bound on the randomized communication complexity of Disjointness (whereas the approximate rank, for example, can only show a lower bound of $\Theta(\sqrt{n})$).
+Let us recall that a rectangle $R$ of $\X\times\Y$ is a subset of that set of the form $R_A\times R_B$, where $R_A\subseteq\X$ and $R_B\subseteq\Y$.